The Eternal Question…

 So, how are we going to do it?

 Well, on paper it seems easy, but putting it into practice a bit more difficult.
-Here are some ways we are working at currently, to cut our spending and get out of here, sooner rather than later.
+Here are some ways we are working at now, to cut our spending and get out of here, sooner than later.

 1. Coffee From Home